Hochatown, Oklahoma: Geography

 Hochatown is in north-central McCurtain County along U.S. Route 259, 8 mi north of Broken Bow and 20 mi north of Idabel, the county seat.
 To the north, US 259 passes the Cedar Mountains and Boktuklo Mountains, leading 30 mi to Smithville.
 State Highway 259A leads east from Broken Bow 4 mi to the dam that forms Broken Bow Lake on the Mountain Fork River.

 According to the U.S. Census Bureau, Hochatown has a total area of 10.93 sqmi, of which 0.02 sqmi, or 0.20%, are water.
 The center of town is drained by Yashau Creek, a south-flowing tributary of the Little River, part of the watershed of the Red River.

 Economy

 The town economy is based on tourism, largely from Texas.
 The cabin industry can attract thousands of visitors to the town during peak months.

+The effect of Airbnb was described in a 2023 NY Times article.
 In addition to Broken Bow Lake, the area includes Beavers Bend Resort Park, Hochatown State Park, and Cedar Creek Golf Course at Beavers Bend.